Olian04/simply-result/README.md

 # simply-result

 Simply typesafe Result and Option monads in typescript and javascript.
-Only ~800b minified and gzipped.
-Branchless implementation, waisting no processing cycles on unnecessary operations.
+Opinionated, tiny, and branchless implementation.
+Less than 700b minified and gzipped.
 On average [~15% faster than try-catch](#performance).

 See also the sister library [simply-result-util](https://github.com/Olian04/simply-result-util) for useful monadic helper functions such as `Try`, `transpose`, and `flatten`.